sequra/woocommerce-sequra/woocommerce-sequracheckout/readme.txt

 Obsessed with conversion and recurrence
-* We adapt to your business, solutions for every sector and buyer profile
+* We adapt to your business, solutions for every sector, and buyer profile
 * The highest acceptance rate in Southern Europe thanks to our own risk algorithm, created and optimized for the local market
 * Instant approval.
-A frictionless credit-purchase experience, buy in seconds without document uploads
+A frictionless credit-purchase experience, buy-in seconds without document uploads
 * In-App recommendations to increase shopper conversion in your store
 * seQura marketing collateral to support your campaigns